chriskaschner/Udacity_ML_Nanodegree/Project 5 - Final Boss/Report/project_report.md

 # Capstone Project
 ## Machine Learning Engineer Nanodegree
 Chris Kaschner
-2016-08-1
+2016-08-2

 ## I. Definition
 _(approx. 1-2 pages)_

 ### Project Overview

-There is significantt value in a brand/ company/ organization being able to understand when and where it's products and services are being mentioned or discussed online.
+There is significant value in a brand/ company/ organization being able to understand when and where it's products and services are being mentioned or discussed online.
 Because of the popularity of services such as Instagram, Facebook, and Snapchat millions of photos [###todo factcheck and reference] are being uploaded on a daily bases to the internet.
 Typically [###todo reference] these images are understood only as the text that is used to summarize/ comment on their contents, the image contents have, until recently, been of very little importance to what is understood about the post/ tweet/ message.
 Instead only the tags or comments used to describe the image have informed other users or companies what is being displayed in an image.

 Companies already offer this type of structured data for text/ websites/ forum posts, https://www.diffbot.com/use-cases/#